jonah-chen/midi-shark/README.md

 #### Preprocessing the Data.
 1. Create a file named `.env` in the project's root directory, following the template shown in the `.env.example` file.
 2. Execute `processing/preprocess_batch.py` using Python.
 You must have the dataset and sufficient disk space of [] MB to store the preprocessed data.
 If you wish to only preprocess a subset, specify the `--year` argument.

-## Housekeeping Instructions: DEVELOPERS PLEASE READ
-1. Please do **not** upload any raw data unless there is a **very good reason** (like as an example).
-This will clog up the repository.
-2. For consistency, maintain the datasets in the same general file structure.
-If any changes to the file structure is deemed required, it must be communicated and approved by everybody on the team.
-For examples, scroll to the bottom.
+#### Training a Model
+1. Dataloaders (for pytorch) for all components of the dataset is located in [model/database.py](https://github.com/jonah-chen/midi-shark/blob/17c212d4d3ec920e250edcbe3f6f803a324ade95/model/database.py).
+Use this to load your data.
+2. Then, you can train the models we have built using the `fit` method, and evaluate them using the `val_split` method.
+To use your own models, you can still use the dataloaders.

+#### Making Predictions
+1. You can use the code in [this jupyter notebook](https://github.com/jonah-chen/midi-shark/blob/17c212d4d3ec920e250edcbe3f6f803a324ade95/pred.ipynb) to make predictions.
+However, ensure you have trained some sort of model to make the predictions.

 ## Resources/References